Chelsoconn/210/test_prep.md

 - **partial function application**

+  - ```js
+    function add(first, second) {
+      return first + second;
+    }

+    function makeAdder(firstNumber) {
+      return function(secondNumber) {
+        return add(firstNumber, secondNumber);
+      };
+    }

+    let addFive = makeAdder(5);
+    let addTen = makeAdder(10);

+    console.log(addFive(3));  // 8
+    console.log(addFive(55)); // 60
+    console.log(addTen(3));   // 13
+    console.log(addTen(55));  // 65
+    ```

+  - A function such as `makeAdder` is said to use **partial function application**.
+It applies some of the function's arguments (the `add` function's `first` argument here) when called, and supplies the remaining arguments when you call the returned function.
+Partial function application refers to the creation of a function that can call a second function with fewer arguments than the second function expects.
+The created function supplies the remaining arguments.

+  - Partial function application is most useful when you need to pass a function to another function that won't call the passed function with enough arguments.
+It lets you create a function that fills in the gaps by supplying the missing elements.
+For instance, suppose you have a function that downloads an arbitrary file from the Internet.
+The download may fail, so the function also expects a callback function that it can call when an error occurs:

+  - Partial function application requires a reduction in the **number of arguments** you have to provide when you call a function.
+If the number of arguments isn't reduced, it isn't partial function application.

+  - A closure is when you combine some state or context with code so that you can execute that code later bound to those state values even when the origin of the values is now gone. **Partial application is when you bind one or more (but not all) arguments of a function to values using a closure**.

   - Partial application starts with a function.
 We take this function and create a new one with one or more of its arguments already “set” or *partially applied*.
 It will reduce the number of parameters needed for our functions.